TUDelft-CITG/OpenTNSim/book/Anaconda_basics.md

 When you begin using conda, you already have a default environment named `base`.
 You don't want to put programs into your base environment, though.
 Create separate environments to keep your programs isolated from each other.

-*The video below shows how to install Anaconda on Windows.
-On the same Youtube channel, videos are available for MacOS users.*

 <p align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/QLDm2aQcyG8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>